How to save energy in your radiator without losing comfort

 Don't cover your radiator

-Our radiators dissipate heat through a perfect combination of natural air convection alongside radiation.
+Our electric radiators dissipate heat through a perfect combination of natural air convection alongside radiation.

 If the radiator fins are covered or an object placed in front (like sofas, wardrobes, cupboards etc.), this will interrupt the convection and prevent radiation heat.